 Students living in Residences

 - Student Housing and Hospitality Services has a limited number of rooms available for self-isolation.
 Room booking information will be coming soon.

 - If you cannot self-isolate in your apartment, there are several hotels providing accommodations for quarantine and offering a special rate to McGill students.
 See Question 4 in our Self-Quarantine FAQs below for more information.

 1) Do I have to self-quarantine?

 You must quarantine for 14 days if you are coming to Montreal from outside of Canada, whether by land or air travel.
+Fully vaccinated* travellers are exempted from this quarantine period.
 At the port of entry (land/air), the officer will ask you for your quarantine plan.
 You will be asked to provide basic information using the traveler contact information form (available online/paper).
 A border services officer will conduct a screening in order to assess any symptoms.

 The government of Canada requires the use of the ArriveCan app to speed up your arrival process.
 You must submit your information 48 hours before arrival in Canada.

 If you violate any instructions provided to you when you enter Canada, this is an offence under the Quarantine Act.
 Consequences may include up to $750,000 in fines and/or 6 months in prison, and/or being removed from Canada and banned from entering for one year.

 2) My flight will land at the Trudeau International Airport in Montreal.
 Can I use public transportation to get to my quarantine location?